TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 82 - 9/16 (Sunday)
 Another weekend, gone in the blink of an eye.
 I worked on Project 6 once again today.
 I believe it is about 95% complete and actually I could probably submit it now.
 But I'm going to spend more time on it tomorrow to make sure everything is all set.

+### Day 83 - 9/17 (Monday)
+Working on the README file for Project 6.
+So I'm writing instructions for usage, installation, etc. And including resources and other information.